 The earliest stage of gum disease, called gingivitis, often has few or no symptoms.
 As the disease progresses, symptoms may include red, swollen, or bleeding gums, receding gums, permanent bad breath (halitosis), loose teeth, or a change in the way your teeth fit together when you bite.
 In advanced stages of gum disease, called periodontitis, the symptoms may include severe pain or even tooth loss.
 These symptoms may be caused by other conditions as well, so it is important to see your Allen Park dentist if you suspect you have gum disease.
 Dr. Szalai will be able to determine the cause of your symptoms and recommend the appropriate treatment.
 If you have noticed any of these symptoms, you may be suffering from periodontal disease and it is best to consult your Detroit area dentist as soon as possible.

 We use OralDNA Labs to access salivary diagnostics to gather particular information pertaining to periodontal disease and oral HPV, allowing us to diagnose and treat periodontal disease more accurately and effectively.

-Consulting Your Dentist
+Consulting Your Detroit Dentist About Gum Disease

-Allen Park Dental Care dentists take periodontal disease and gum disease seriously.
+Allen Park Dental Care dentists take periodontal disease and gum disease treatment seriously.
 We will take care of you every step of the way to make sure your dental health is all it should be.
-Contact us now to schedule an appointment and reclaim optimal dental health if you are in Detroit, from Allen Park to Southgate MI.
+Contact us now to schedule an appointment and reclaim optimal dental health if you are in Detroit, from Allen Park to Dearborn MI.